SoftwareSystemsLaboratory/clime/README.md

 ## Developer Tooling

-To maximize the utility of this project and the greater SSL CLIME project, the following dependencies are **required**:
+To maximize the utility of this project and the greater SSL PRIME project, the following dependencies are **required**:

 ### Operating System

-All tools developed for the greater SSL CLIME project **target** Mac OS and Linux.
-CLIME is not supported or recommended to run on Windows *but can be modified to do so at your own risk*.
+All tools developed for the greater SSL PRIME project **target** Mac OS and Linux.
+PRIME is not supported or recommended to run on Windows *but can be modified to do so at your own risk*.

 ### Shell Software